-The Fund seeks a steady stream of income and some long-term capital growth by investing primarily in exchange-traded funds to gain exposure to Canadian and foreign equity and fixed income securities and other asset categories.
+The Fund seeks a balance of long-term capital growth and income, with an emphasis on long-term capital growth, by investing primarily in exchange-traded funds to gain exposure to Canadian and foreign equity and fixed income securities and other asset categories.
 The Fund may also invest in other mutual funds or in securities directly.
-The Fund's asset mix will generally range between 25%-45% equities and 45%-75% fixed income securities.
+The Fund's asset mix will generally range between 50%-70% equities and 20%-50% fixed income securities.
 In addition to fixed income and equity exposures, the Fund may also invest in other asset classes.
 The Fund diversifies in terms of geographic exposure, equity factor exposure, sector exposure, company market capitalization, investment style, credit quality and duration.